lifecompanionaac/lifecompanion/README.md

 	- **lc-framework-client** : lib for server client (to call web services)
 	- **lc-framework-server** : installation and update server (to deploy, update and publish updates on apps)
 - **lifecompanion** : LifeCompanion application core, launcher and installer
-    - **lc-api** : contains core API and model for LifeCompanion (everything to run LifeCompanion in use mode)
-	- **lc-config** : contains all the configuration UI and models
-	- **lc-app** : JavaFX application that merge api and config and create LifeCompanion app - this is the project built to update LifeCompanion
+    - **lc-app** : LifeCompanion JavaFX application
 	- **lc-app-launcher** : launcher to run LifeCompanion (generate exe on Windows and script for Unix/Mac)
 	- **lc-installer** : JavaFX application to install LifeCompanion
-	- **lc-tool-scripts** : Java scripts to do various things (create prediction data, generate image dictionaries, etc.)
+	- **lc-tool-scripts** : Java scripts to do various things (create prediction data, generate image dictionaries, some test/debug, etc.)
-	- **lc-plugins** : official LifeCompanion plugins (contains a sub project for each plugin)
 	- **buildSrc** : build scripts to help LifeCompanion builds and update publishing
 - **env** : contains build env configurations
 - **libs** : external projects and libraries used by LifeCompanion or the framework